Ready for a little fun? In honor of National Scavenger Hunt Day, add a dose of mindfulness to a classic scavenger hunt with your little one.

-This mindfulness activity that we did, a Mindful Scavenger Hunt, was one of the coolest ways to reinforce some mindfulness tips with my 5-year old, while having some fun together.
-Yesterday I set up a simple scavenger hunt around the house using 10 clues.
-My daughter would find a clue in a designated spot in the house, which would lead to the next clue.
+Recently, I set up a simple scavenger hunt around the house for my 5-year-old daughter using 10 clues.
+She’d find a clue in a designated spot in the house, which would lead to the next clue.
 Once she found all 10 clues, she found a small surprise at the end of the scavenger hunt.
-For each of the clues and riddles, I deliberately focused on two things to reinforce a few key learnings.
+For each of the clues and riddles, I deliberately focused on two areas to reinforce a few key learnings.

 Second, I intentionally focused the other clues on some of her favorite objects or on things that reminded her of her favorite memories.
 For instance, I hid a clue under her favorite place to read, and in her favorite board game.
 I also included clues in our basket of blankets which we use often during family movie nights.
 On each note, I emphasized the positive and special meaning these things have in her life.